 Art Funded works

-The latest painting to enter Penlee's collection with Art Fund help is Marianne Stokes's Lantern Light, which shows a young boy who used to help out at the St Ives Art Club (where Marianne was a member) by polishing the glasses.
+Marianne Stokes' Lantern Light shows a young boy who used to help out at the St Ives Art Club (where Marianne was a member) by polishing the glasses.
 It expertly captures the light from the glowing lantern glinting on the glassware.